 What you need to know: Actual Cash Value

 Standard auto policies typically provide actual cash value coverage.
-When an accident or damage happens, the insurance claims adjuster decides the worth of the Ferrari or other luxury sports car and the final claims settlement amount.
+When an accident or damage happens, the insurance claims adjuster decides the worth of the Ferrari or other luxury sports car and the claims settlement amount.

 What you need to know: Stated Value

 Unfortunately, there are many misunderstandings about the meaning of stated value policies.
 Many insurance agencies use the terms stated value and agreed amount interchangeably for Ferrari insurance quotes and policies.
 However, this usage is incorrect.

 Stated amount means the insurer pays the lower amount of either

 - the stated policy amount or

 For these policies, stated amount only helps determine how much premium to charge for the policy.

 What stated value doesn’t do is guarantee a claim payment to match the Ferrari automobile value at the time of the loss.

 By using actual cash value, the claims representative can settle the claim for a lower amount than the stated value on the policy.
 Unfortunately, some insurance agencies are not aware of that potential outcome.

 What you need to know: Agreed Insurance Amount